hulicheng117/Capstone/index.md

 </div>

-NFM initialization outperformed all other initialization methods (including pytorch default initialization methods), achieving the highest validation accuracy across all the datasets.
+NFM initialization outperformed all other initialization methods, achieving the highest validation accuracy across all the datasets.
 With Kaiming NFM, in particular, achieving remarkable results in 3 of the 4 datasets.
 It was able to attain highest validation accuracies of 93.23% on SVHN, 48.33% on CIFAR100, and 33.78% on Tiny-ImageNet.

 Our initialization methods can be viewed as a soft way of transferring learning.
 We used the pre-trained model on ImageNet and train the model on simpler datasets.
 It is worth investigating what if we initialize with model pre-trained on simpler datasets and train on more complex datasets.
 Some other potential areas of improvement include: